-We develop our explanation in four parts.
-First, we define exactly what it means for organisms affect and be affected by others.
-Second, we examine how one organism may anticipate the behaviour (by inferring the end it serves) of another or order to change how they are affected.
+organism may anticipate the behaviour (by inferring the end it serves) of another or order to change how they are affected.
 Third, we examine how said organism may, having anticipated the behaviour of the other, intervene to manipulate the other's behaviour to their benefit (so that the now latter affects the former in a more positive way).
 And finally, we examine what happens when each organism is attempting to manipulate the another.
 Each anticipates the other's manipulation, because each anticipates the other's behaviour by inferring its intent.
 An organism can then attempt to deceive the other organism (continue the manipulative approach), or attempt to co-operate (communicate in good faith), a choice resembling an iterated prisoner's dilemma.
 We assume organisms make decisions based upon preferences, but preferences are not arbitrary.
-Feelings and thus preferences exist in virtue of natural selection, which to some extent must favour a rational and socially competent behaviour (to the extent that selection is significantly impacted).
-In computer science terms this might be understood as alignment.
+Feelings and thus preferences exist in virtue of natural selection, which to some extent must favour rational behaviour (to the extent that selection is significantly impacted).
+In this might be understood as alignment, to use AI safety terms.
 One's feelings are the result of alignment by genetic algorithm, and one's preferences are the result of reinforcement learning using those feelings (to determine reward).
-Thus we assume preferences are a balance of what is optimal, and what is tolerably irrational, given the pressures of natural selection.
+Thus we assume preferences are a balance of what is rational, and what is tolerably irrational, given the pressures of natural selection.
 We call this balance reasonably performant.
-The specifics of inductive inference are beyond the scope of this paper, however induction is necessary to infer intent.
-Copies of formal proofs regarding optimal inductive inference from child to parent tasks are given in the appendix [1], and discussed in detail elsewhere.
-We assume the necessary inductive capabilities when we assume organisms are reasonably performant.
+The specifics of inductive inference are beyond the scope of this paper, however definitions and formal proofs pertaining to inductive inference from child to parent tasks are included in the appendix [1].
+The necessary inductive capabilities are assumed with being reasonably performant.